 (If you want more information please order the book, VENGEANCE IS OURS, (276 pages), by Albert James Dager, P.O Box 290, Redmond, WA 98073-0290).
 It is well worth $10.

-Some of the more familiar terms the MSG frequently uses are as follows: Bride Company
+Some of the more familiar terms the MSOG and NAR frequently uses and those that preach it:

 This heretical theology now being proclaimed in thousands of churches throughout the world today, concerning a great outpouring of power in the last days upon an elite group of believers, has no foundation in Scripture.